fleetdm/fleet/handbook/company/why-this-way.md

 ## Why do we use a wireframe-first approach?

-Wireframing (or "drafting," as we often refer to it at Fleet) provides a clear overview of page layout, information architecture, user flow, and functionality.
-The wireframe-first approach extends beyond what users see on their screens.
+Wireframing (usually as part of what Fleet calls ["drafting"](https://fleetdm.com/handbook/company/development-groups#making-changes)) provides a clear overview of page layout, information architecture, user flow, and functionality.
+The [wireframe-first approach](https://speakerdeck.com/mikermcneil/i-love-apis) extends beyond what users see on their screens.
 Wireframe-first is also excellent for drafting APIs, config settings, CLI options, and even business processes.

+It's design thinking, applied to software development.

-Here's why we use a wireframe-first approach at Fleet.
+Here's why Fleet uses a wireframe-first approach:
 - We create a wireframe for every change we make and favor small, iterative changes to deliver value quickly.
 - We can think through the functionality and user experience more deeply by wireframing before committing any code.
 As a result, our coding decisions are clearer, and our code is cleaner and easier to maintain.
 - Content hierarchy, messaging, error states, interactions, URLs, API parameters, and API response data are all considered during the wireframing process (often with several rounds of review).
 This initial quality assurance means engineers can focus on their code and confidently catch any potential edge-cases or issues along the way.